quirps/Ecosystem/README.md

-# MassDX - A scalable foundation for centralized sources of value to tokenize their assets and distribute accordingly
+# A scalable foundation for centralized sources of value to tokenize their assets and distribute accordingly

 # Features